 - 2 cups vodka

 Place herbs, spices, and fruit in a clean jar.
-Use dried herbs for best results.
+Use dried herbs for the best results.
 Cover with alcohol and close jar with an airtight lid.
 Label and store in your kitchen where you can see it and shake it daily.
-Allow to steep for 2-6 weeks.
+Allow to steep for 2-4 weeks.
 I recommend tasting it periodically after two weeks to determine the desired flavour as it will get stronger the longer it steeps.
-When you are ready to decant your bitters blend, strain off the plant material using a fine weave cheesecloth (you can usually find these in a grocery store baking aisle) or muslin herb bag.
-Pour bitters into clean dropper bottles, label with name and date, and enjoy!
+When you are ready to decant your bitters blend, strain off the plant material using a fine weave cheesecloth (you can usually find these in a grocery store baking aisle) or a muslin herb bag.
+Pour your bitters into clean dropper bottles, label with name and date, and enjoy.
 A bitters blend like this will keep indefinitely when stored in a cool, dark place.